konung/fast-crystal/README.md

 This is also a useful tool for those coming to Crystal from Ruby and other dynamic languages.
 Some of the assumptions I had about certain idioms in Ruby, are no longer true and maybe reverse in Crystal.
 For example in Crystal `Array#find` is faster on a sorted Array than `Array#bsearch`, but in Ruby it's the [reverse](https://github.com/JuanitoFatas/fast-ruby#array)

+I'm planning to add some benchmarks for Sets, Tuples & NamedTuples as well as showcase some usa-cases vs Arrays & Hashes.
+If you have any intersting benchmarks, idioms, tips - please submit them!

 --------------------------------

 ## How to contribute new benchmarks